GregoryBWilson/Amazon_Vine_Analysis/README.md

 In this project, we will be using the https://s3.amazonaws.com/amazon-reviews-pds/tsv/amazon_reviews_us_Lawn_and_Garden_v1_00.tsv.gz dataset to conduct our analysis.
 We used PySpark to perform the ETL process to extract the dataset, transform the data, connect to an AWS RDS instance, and load the transformed data into pgAdmin, this can be found in section "2.1 Perform ETL on Amazon Product Reviews" .
 Next, we used PySpark to determine if there is any bias toward favorable reviews from Vine members in the dataset, this can be found in section "2.2 Determine Bias of Vine Reviews".

 Deeper analysis of the finds were conducted and can be found in section "2.3 Validating the Bias Analysis".
-The summary of both of the analysis for has been prepared for Jennifer to submit to the SellBy stakeholders.
+The summary of both of the analyses has been prepared for Jennifer to submit to the SellBy stakeholders.

 ## 2 Results

-In section 2.1 we used our knowledge of the cloud ETL process, and created an AWS RDS database with tables in pgAdmin, picked a Lawn and Gardens dataset from the Amazon Review datasets and extracted the dataset into a DataFrame.
-We transformed the DataFrame into four separate DataFrames that match the table schema in pgAdmin.
+In section 2.1 we used our knowledge of the cloud ETL process, and created an AWS RDS database with tables in pgAdmin, we picked a Lawn and Gardens dataset from the Amazon Review datasets and extracted the dataset into a DataFrame.
+We transformed the DataFrame into four separate DataFrames that matched the table schema in pgAdmin.
 Then, we uploaded the transformed data into the appropriate tables and ran queries in pgAdmin to confirm that the data has been uploaded.

-Continue with the review process, in section 2.2 we used your knowledge of PySpark and Pandasto determine if there is any bias towards reviews that were written as part of the Vine program.
-For this analysis, we determined that having a paid Vine review makes a slight neative difference in the percentage of 5-star reviews.
+Continuing with the review process, in section 2.2 we used your knowledge of PySpark and Pandas to determine if there is any bias towards reviews that were written as part of the Vine program.
+For this analysis, we determined that having a paid Vine review makes a slight negative difference in the percentage of 5-star reviews.

-Surprised by this outcome we completed a detailed analysis in section 2.3 that in fact demonstrates that paid Vine reviews, while producing a smaller percentage of 5 star review, are in fact significantly biased towards favorable reviews of products.
+Surprised by this outcome we completed a detailed analysis in section 2.3 that in fact demonstrates that paid Vine reviews, while producing a smaller percentage of 5 star reviews, are in fact significantly biased towards favorable reviews of products.

 ### 2.1 Perform ETL on Amazon Product Reviews

-The ETL process for the Amazon Product Reviews to provided in the file Amazon_Reviews_ETL.ipynb, I also download the Python version of this notebook amazon_reviews_etl.py for those who may be interested.
-This transformed data was then loaded into and Amazon hosted RDS Postgres database and accessed using pgAdmin.
-Figures 1 through 8 below show the database queries in a code fence and the results as displayed in pgAdmin.
+The ETL process for the Amazon Product Reviews are provided in the file "Amazon_Reviews_ETL.ipynb".
+We also downloaded the Python version of this notebook "amazon_reviews_etl.py" for those who may be interested.
+This transformed data was then loaded into an Amazon hosted RDS Postgres database and accessed using pgAdmin.
+Figures 1 through 8 below show the database queries in a code fence and the results are displayed in pgAdmin.

 ```sql
 SELECT COUNT(*) FROM review_id_table;